solex-dev/exercises/exercises/hello_solana/README.md

 The `process_instruction` function is passed to the `entrypoint!` macro which tells Solana that `process_instruction` is the entrypoint of the program.

-In the program we are using thezx `msg!` macro to log the message "gm, solana" to the console.
+In the program we are using the `msg!` macro to log the message "gm, solana" to the console.
 It takes a single argument which is the message to be logged.
 This function returns a `ProgramResult` which a generic type of `Result`.

 ## Exercise